lgriffin/Zeppelin/README.md

 We expect to move to a first production version within the next few weeks.
 Documentation and further updates to follow... @pelger

 ## Zeppelin
-Zeppelin is a cloud development framework that is oriented to run multiple applications on the same node same stack.
+Zeppelin is a cloud development framework that is oriented to run multiple applications on the same node stack.
 Zeppelin is based on two key principals:

  * Keep everything as simple as possible